industriousparadigm/ticketify/README.md

 # Ticketify

-This should be production grade application fully developed with a microservices architecture.
+This should be a production grade application fully developed with a microservices architecture.

 The juicy buzzwords associated with it are: